rich0021/Spotify-To-YT-Music-Playlist-Migrator-Synchronizer/README.md

-my litte web app that migrate and synchronize spotify to youtube music
+my little web app that migrate and synchronize spotify to youtube music